neuefische/wd-flipped-classroom-curriculum/sessions/css-selectors/css-selectors.md

 }
 ```

+> ❗️ We recommend not using Id selectors but class selectors instead.

 ## Attribute Selectors

-You can style elements depending on whether they have certain attributes.
-This can be achieved with
+You can style elements depending on whether they have certain HTML attributes.
+This can be achieved
-attribute selectors written inside `[...]` square brackets.
+with attribute selectors written inside `[...]` square brackets.
 Here are some examples:

 - any element with the attribute hidden